Skip to main content

 6 – Avoid overconsuming alcohol

-Many people have the perception that alcohol can “loosen” you up.
-In reality, you just risk losing control of your behavior.
-Alcohol can sometimes trigger panic attacks for people who are affected by anxiety disorders, so it’s best to drink in moderation.
 “Alcohol can be a very slippery slope.
 Set a limit for yourself if you do have alcohol.
-If you want something to do with your hands, remember you can drink something besides alcohol or just have a snack.
+If you want something to do with your hands, remember you can drink something besides alcohol or have a snack.
 It is better to be in control of what you are saying than to have regrets about an alcohol-fueled conversation,” said Taylor.
-“Overall, know that you CAN talk and interact in social situations even while anxious.
+“Overall, know that you can talk and interact in social situations even while anxious.
 Plus, the more you practice and do it, the easier it gets!”

 As the clinical practice of McGovern Medical School at UTHealth Houston, UT Physicians has locations across the Greater Houston area to serve the community.
 To schedule an appointment, call 888-4UT-DOCS.